mvaganov/thinkwithtools/curriculum.md

 </ul></details>
 <details><summary><b>Assignment:</b> Infographic</summary><ul>
 <li> Use HTML, CSS, and at least one generated image to create an infographic that explains a topic of interest.
+<li> Fact check numerical details in the infographic, and use LLMs to verify your facts.
+Be prepared to discuss these facts, and the fact-checking techniques you used, when presenting your infographic in class.
+Have your sources documented and ready to share.
 </ul></details>

 ---

-## Class 7: Interactivity, Engagement, and Ethics
+## Section 7: Interactivity, Engagement, and Ethics
 <!-- ~70-95 min -->
 <details><summary>Review Infographics</summary><ul>
   <li> <i>(20 min)</i> Before reviewing, ask the students to make note of what is inspiring or pusuasive about the pages.
-Each student should share their infographics with the class, then discuss what the most pursuasive and inspiring thing was the infographics.
+Each student should share their infographics with the class, including references to sources where data came from.
+As a class, discuss what the most pursuasive and inspiring thing was the infographics.
 Did the data surprise anyone?
 Did the AI output surprise anyone?</ul></details>
 <details><summary>Webpage hosting</summary><ul>
   <li> <i>(10-30 min)</i> Show the class how to host webpages on the internet. <a gref="https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site">Github</a> is a reliable host for simple web pages.
 There are almost certainly others as well.
 Use an LLM to determine if there is an easier method for students to have their webpages hosted</ul></details>
 <details><summary>Generate viral-style quizzes with AI</summary><ul>